A few stories from summers at Six Flags 1967-1970

 • Faking a fall from the top of the tower, lying injured on the catwalk as the elevator went by.

 • Visits to other Six Flags.
-Stayed with Mike Glennan in St. Louis, drove with a friend, slept on floor.
+Stayed with Mike Glennan in St. Louis (drove with Greg?
+Sigma Chi guys on trip to conference at Northern Illinois University) slept on floor.
 Mike got us past lines.

 • With parents trip to Atlanta and Florida.
 Dad and I did Six Flags.